Wanganui Herald, Volume IV, Issue 913, 21 July 1870, Page 3

 Mr Bunting's private living rooms are also upstairs.
 The whole of the arrangements have been carried out under the personal supervision of Mr Bunting, who is to be congratulated on the excellent taste he has displayed.
 The work in connection with the additions and alterations has been carried out in first-class style by Mr C. Blackbourn (building) and Clark and Thompson (painting).

 Mr Bunting has just opened up a large stock of the newest designs in photo mounts.
 Photo-framing will still be a feature of the business, and customers will have the choice of a splendid selection of mouldings.
 The new studio is now open for inspection.

 The news of the death of Mr F. W. Bunting will be received with genuine regret by residents of Palmerston and surrounding districts.
 The late Mr Bunting had not enjoyed good health for some time past.
 Some eighteen months ago he was obliged to relinquish business and take a trip to Sydney, which trip was beneficial for the time only.

 Two weeks ago he was taken to a private hospital in a precarious state of health, and on Saturday last returned to his home, where he passed away early yesterday morning.

 In 1894 the partnership was dissolved, and Mr Bunting had since then carried on his business on his own account.
 Mr Bunting was married in 1901 to Miss Stevenson, daughter of Mr Geo.
-Stevenson, a well known resident of the west Coast.
+Stevenson, a well known resident of the West Coast.
 Besides his widow, Mr Bunting leaves an only sister Mrs Hoddinott, of Queenstown, South Island.
-To thees the sympathy of the community will be extended in their sad bereavement.
+To these the sympathy of the community will be extended in their sad bereavement.